andraugust/andraugust.github.io/quantum-2.md

 \end{align*}
 $$

 __The Classical Connection.__ In CM momentum is mass times velocity, while in QM momentum is a differential operator.
-How are these two connected, and is there a general way to connect CM to QM?
+How are these two connected, and is there a way to connect CM to QM in general?

-The classical-quantum connection is made through expected values.
+The closest we come to a classical-quantum connection is through expected values.
 For example, in QM the classical notion of velocity corresponds to

 $$
 v \leftrightarrow \frac{d}{dt} \left< \mathbf{X} \right>
 $$

-To see why this is true, start by looking at the time-derivative in terms of the Hamiltonian commutator:
+To see why, start by looking at the time-derivative in terms of the Hamiltonian commutator:

 $$